The Peace Tour

 All things coexist in one circle, even though two halves of a circle may seem to be opposites.
 He found peace within himself by seeing the opposite side of the circle on which things are always better.

 It made me wonder, what is the other side of the circle when there’s tragic war?
+I would like to reflect on what happened after World War II.

 First, it made the world aware of just how terrifying nuclear weapons are.
 This is because Dr. Masao Tsuzuki, born in Himeji, discovered the atomic bomb effects right away.